There’s more to mowing the lawn than many people think.

 Mid-morning is one of the best times of day to cut the grass.

-By 10am the morning dew or moisture from early irrigation should have evaporated and the grass can recover before the heat of the day sets in.
+By 10am, any morning dew or moisture from early irrigation should have evaporated.
+Your lawn should be dry enough to cut and the grass can recover before the heat of the day sets in.

-After 10am the temperature starts to rise which can cause further stress to your gass.
+After 10am the temperature starts to rise which can cause further stress to your grass.

 Plus, working when its hot isn’t much fun.